Trade Exchange Canada and its affiliates (“TEC”) administer a network of members who trade products and services with each other.

 Any other circumstances which TEC considers appropriate to refuse to credit the selling Member’s account in whole or in part.

-TEC will not be responsible to the buying Member for the quality or fitness of any goods or services acquired with the use of the card which will be the sole responsibility of the selling member.
+TEC will not be responsible to the buying Member for the quality or fitness of any goods or services acquired with the use of TD which will be the sole responsibility of the selling member.
 TEC is not responsible for any conflicts between members that results from any exchanges, including without limitation, overpricing practices or a member’s refusal to carry out a transaction.
-TEC acts only as an administrator of a network of members, and is in no way responsible for agreements between and among members.
-All claims by a buying Member and all disputes concerning a transaction evidenced by a transaction slip will be settled by the selling Member and the buying Member directly.
-Any refund or other adjustment will be in the form of a credit voucher.
+TEC acts only as an administrator of a network of members and is in no way responsible for agreements between and among members.
+All claims by a buying Member and all disputes concerning a transaction evidenced by a transaction slip o member’s normal inquiring practice will be settled by the selling Member and the buying Member directly.
 TEC will be entitled to transaction fees from both the buying Member and selling Member in each such case based on the amount of the credit voucher.

 A Member who transfers TD between branches or to their employees will be charged transaction fees as described below under fees.

 All transactions must be processed immediately by the selling Member.
 Transaction Slips not processed within one month from the date of a transaction may be considered “stale dated” and neither TEC nor the buying Member may be obligated to honor these transactions.

 Under no circumstances may TD be converted or sold for Canadian currency by the Member.
 A member who violates this term of this agreement may be automatically terminated from membership.